PALEOLITHIC ART MAGAZINE

 age man has been found, with the head turned towards the west and the feet towards east, an arm raised

-towards the mouth, the head surmonted from boneses of animals, and close to him the boneses of the leg
+towards the mouth, the head topped with bones of animals, and close to him the boneses of the leg

 of a bison.

-At the borders with Turkey, in the North Iraq, in the cave of Shanidar, in 1960 Ralph Solecki
+At the borders with Turkey, North Iraq, in the Shanidar cave, in 1960 Prof. Ralph Solecki

 unexpectedly founded the skeleton of a man of 60000 years ago, buried in a bed of flowers.

-Fig.3 The man of Shanidar in her bed of flowers
+Fig.3 The Shanidar man in her bed of flowers

-In the cave of Mezmaiskaya, on the mountains of the northern Caucasus, near the Black Sea, buried in the limestone cliff, have been found perfectly conserved the rests of a child of approximately 29000 years ago.
+In Mezmaiskaya cave, on the mountains of the northern Caucasus, near the Black Sea, buried in the limestone cliff, have been found perfectly conserved the rests of a child of approximately 29000 years ago.

 The so-called Red Lady (in reality, a man) found in 1826 in the cave of Paviland (peninsula of Gower, Wales, Great Britain), lived 26000 years ago; he takes his name from the burial in red clay and the covering of red ocher; the body was adorned with necklaces of shells and ornaments in ivory.